 The show has a poignant mental health story, with husband, wife, and brother dealing with loss differently.
 It’s through their nanny that the dynamic of the Turner household changes and where the dark fantasy creeps in.

 There’s dark comedy throughout, with the leads breaking up the tension with dialogue and moments that fit the setting perfectly.
-Servant is an unmissable Apple TV+ show well worth the $4.99 subscription price.
+Servant is simply unmissable.

 Truth Be Told

 One of the surprising issues with Truth Be Told is that the Oscar-winning lead Octavia Spencer comes across as clunky.
-My original review came to this conclusion after 90 minutes and now I’ve watched all the available episodes, it doesn’t improve.
+My original review came to this conclusion after 90 minutes and now I’ve watched all the available episodes, her performance doesn’t improve.

-Despite the negatives, the show looks and sounds fantastic.
-Plus it does have some good moments that might make it worth watching if you’re desperate for crime drama.
+Despite the negative, the show looks and sounds fantastic.
+Plus it does have some good moments that might make it worth watching if you’re looking for a new crime drama.
+It scored 89 percent from reviewers on Rotten Tomatoes.

-Little America is Apple TV+’s next big show.
+Little America is one of Apple TV+’s top-rated shows according to Rotten Tomatoes.
+Critics gave the docuseries 93%, with reviewers rating it slightly lower at 91%.
+Both are fantastic scores.
 Here’s what you need to know from its press release:

 Inspired by the true stories featured in Epic Magazine, “Little America” will go beyond the headlines to look at the funny, romantic, heartfelt, inspiring and surprising stories of immigrants in America, when they’re more relevant now than ever.Apple TV+ press release

-Little America premieres January 17th and sounds like a cross between reality show and documentary focusing on different people’s stories.
+Little America premiered January 17th and if you’re into documentaries focusing on different people’s stories it is worth watching.
 Check out the Little America trailer below now.

 Please follow us on Flipboard and Twitter for more news, rumors, and reviews.
 If you prefer Facebook or LinkedIn, we’re there as well and would love to talk streaming content with you and our group of friends.